invisibleink-asia/cf-worker-image-transformer/readme.md

 # Cloudflare Worker for WordPress Cloudflare Image Transformers

 Duplicate `wrangler.example.toml` and replace worker name and `IMG_HOST` before deploy.
-Deploy this worker to Cloudflare Worker and replace hostname in image url to worker url and it should be ready to go.

 Then you find your ways to replace exists image url hostname with worker's hostname.
 Path structure would be the same.